 How the IMO works

 In general, the work of the IMO is based on Member States proposing, deliberating on and adopting regulations and guidelines.
 In practice, this process is conducted by experts from the Member States working jointly in various themed committees to debate the proposals presented.
-This could, for example, be a session of the Sub-Committee on Ship Design and Equipment.

 - 172 Member States